whiteseagull/blogfinder/README.md

 Usually you see one post at a time, but maybe you are interested in seeing all  the users that commented or put a like.
 Blog Finder solves this problem: it scans all the posts in the time period specified and shows a list of users that commented or liked a post.

-## Blog Finder finds other blogs too
-Blog Finder lets you find other blogs too because when listing the users that commented a blog, it shows also the user URL which is usually the user's site or blog, and ofter the user's blog for users that leave comments on blog sites like WordPress.com

 ## What blogs Blog Finder works with
 Currently Blog Finder works with WordPress.com blogs and with every WordPress privately owned blog, and there are millions of this blogs out there! :)